franfafdaf/IAC_23autumn_Group17-Coursework/Statements.md

     bne     t1, zero, mloop     # else always branch to mloop
 ```

-The design, as shown in the diagram below, follows a similar design to Project, despite the fact that ALU block is significantly reduced (only carries out `+` and `-` function), thus leading to a reduced control logic.
+The design, as illustrated in the diagram below, adheres closely to the Project's framework.
+However, the ALU block is notably simplified, performing only addition (`+`) and subtraction (`-`) operations.
+This simplification results in a more streamlined control logic.

 ![Reduced RV32I CPU](Images/microarchitecture.jpg)

 <p align="center">
     <span style="color: grey;">
         Reduced RV32I CPU, Cited from
-        <a href="https://github.com/EIE2-IAC-Labs/Lab4-Reduced-RISC-V">Project Brief</a>
+        <a href="https://github.com/EIE2-IAC-Labs/Lab4-Reduced-RISC-V?tab=readme-ov-file#the-microarchitecture-of-the-reduced-risc-v-cpu">Project Brief</a>
     </span>
 </p>

-In the project, the increse in instruction to be implemented leads to a more complex control logic.
-More control signals are intruduced, and the bit number of some signals are increased.
+In the project, the increase in the number of instructions to be implemented necessitates a more intricate control logic.
+This complexity arises from the introduction of additional control signals and the expansion in the bit count of some signals.

-Further, a generalised logic needs to find to accomodate different types of instructions, even instructions of the same type.
-For example, the `JALR` and `ADDI` signals are both I-type instructions, however they have apparent difference in terms of function.
-In this case, it is crucially important to make the design simple (without adding too much exceptions using MUXs or extra blocks), and implement the desired instruction in the mean time.
+Moreover, a generalized logic must be established to accommodate various types of instructions, including those within the same category.
+For instance, the `JALR` and `ADDI` instructions are both of I-type, yet they exhibit significant functional differences.
+Consequently, it is imperative to maintain simplicity in the design (avoiding excessive use of multiplexers or additional blocks) while ensuring the accurate implementation of the desired instructions.

-What's more, in the project a `Data Memory` block is introduced, to implement instructions like `LW` and `SW`.
-Following this change, a memory map is set as a reference for design, as shown below.
-The memory map specifies the memory used by Instruction Memory and Data Memory, and all the designs should strictly follow the memory map.
+Additionally, the project incorporates a `Data Memory` block to facilitate instructions like `LW` and `SW`.
+Following this modification, a memory map, as displayed below, is utilized as a reference for the design.
+This memory map delineates the allocation of memory for the Instruction Memory and Data Memory, and all designs are expected to adhere strictly to this layout.

 <div align="center">
   <img src="Images/memory.jpg" alt="Memory">
 </div>